-Thus, Bitcoin investors tend to HODL the currency for the long run (HODL is a popular term in the Bitcoin community that was actually born out of a typo of the word “hold”—in an old 2013 post in the BitcoinTalk forum).
+Bitcoin investors tend to HODL the currency for the long run (HODL is a popular term in the Bitcoin community that was actually born out of a typo of the word “hold”—in an old 2013 post in the BitcoinTalk forum).

 Bitcoin traders, on the other hand, buy and sell Bitcoin in the short term, whenever they think a profit can be made.
 Unlike investors, traders view Bitcoin as an instrument for making profits.
 Sometimes, they don’t even bother to study the technology or the ideology behind the product they’re trading.

 Having said that, people can trade Bitcoin and still care about it, and many people out there invest and trade at the same time.
 As for the sudden rise in popularity of Bitcoin (and several altcoins) trading – there are a few reasons for that.

-First, bitcoin is very volatile.
+Firstly, bitcoin is very volatile.
 In other words, you can make a nice profit if you manage to correctly anticipate the market.
-Second, Unlike traditional markets, Bitcoin trading is open 24/7.
+Secondly, unlike traditional markets, Bitcoin trading is open 24/7.
 Most traditional markets, such as stocks and commodities, have an opening and closing time.
 With Bitcoin, you can buy and sell whenever you please.

-Finally, Bitcoin’s unregulated landscape makes it relatively easy to start trading—without the need for long identity-verification processes.
+Finally, Bitcoin’s relatively unregulated landscape makes it relatively easy to start trading—without the need for long identity-verification processes.

-2. Trading types
+2. Trading Methods

-Scalping focuses on extremely short-term trading, and it’s based on the idea that making small profits repeatedly limits risks and creates advantages for traders.
+Scalping focuses on extremely short-term trading, and is based on the idea that making small profits repeatedly limits risks and creates advantages for traders.
 Scalpers can make dozens—or even hundreds—of trades in one day.

-Swing trading tries to take advantage of the natural “swing” of the price cycles.
+This type of trade tries to take advantage of the natural “swing” of the price cycles.
 Swing traders try to spot the beginning of a specific price movement, and enter the trade then.
 They hold on until the movement dies out, and take the profit.

-3. Analysis methods: Fundamental vs. Technical
+3. Analysis Methods: Fundamental vs. Technical

-Can I predicted Bitcoin’s price movement?
+Can I predict Bitcoin’s price movement?

 The short answer is that no one can really predict what will happen to the price of Bitcoin.
 However, some traders have identified certain patterns, methods, and rules that allow them to make a profit in the long run.
-No one exclusively makes profitable trades, but here’s the idea: At the end of the day, you should see a positive balance, even though you suffered some losses along the way.
+No one exclusively makes profitable trades, but here’s the idea: at the end of the day, you should see a positive balance, even though you may have suffered some losses along the way.

-Tries to predict the price by studying market statistics, such as past price movements and trading volumes.
+Tries to predict the price by studying charts and market statistics, such as past price movements and trading volumes.
 It tries to identify patterns and trends in the price, and based on these deduce what will happen to the price in the future.